SpearAndFang/primitive-survival/README.md

 ### Developer Tools: Tree Hollow contents customization, courtesy of JapanHasRice!

 Tree hollow contents are no longer hardcoded.
-Not that it's simple to add your own contents, but if you have the intestinal fortitude, read this.
+Not that it's simple to add your own contents, but if you have the intestinal fortitude read this.

 #### 1. You will need item/block codes.